 - Use Google Workspace?
 Ask an administrator for help

 Did someone access my Gmail account?

 In a desktop web browser, Gmail allows you to review recent email access activity.
 Select Details in the lower-right area below displayed emails, below Last Account Activity (Figure A).

-The system will show you information about the most recent 10 times your Gmail account has been accessed, along with the access type (browser, POP, mobile, etc.), location (IP address), and the date and time of access.
-This can help you identify if any of this access is from an unexpected device, place, or time.
+The system will show you information about the last 10 times your Gmail account has been accessed, along with the access type (browser, POP, mobile), location (IP address), and the date and time of access.
+This can help you identify if any of this access is from an unexpected device, place or time.

 Note: If you use a virtual private network or a hosted desktop, the location data may reflect information related to your service provider, instead of your physical address.

 In a few cases, I’ve had clients concerned about access in an expected location, but at an unexpected time.
 Sometimes, this was simply because they’d left a computer on, with their browser or mail client open.
 The system could be configured to auto-check mail periodically.
 In one case, access occurred after a power outage.
 They’d configure the system to automatically power on after an outage, so it signed in and downloaded new mail shortly after power was restored.

 In the Chrome browser — and on any Chromebook or Chrome OS device — press Ctrl + H to display browser history.
 Alternatively, type chrome://history in the omnibox, or select the three-vertical dot menu in the upper-right, then choose History | History.
 On macOS, press Command + Y. You may scroll through all available sites visited.
 Review these to see if any sites displayed are unexpected.

 SEE: Lock down your Google account on iOS with Google Smart Lock